-It’s understandable that this is a little bit touchy subject, knowing how hard is to come up with ultimate list of anything basically, not to talk about something like best guitarists – which is to some degree matter of individual opinion.
-So, in our attempt to try to deal with this problem, we decided to approach things from a somewhat different angle.
+It’s understandable that this is a little bit touchy subject, knowing how hard is to come up with the ultimate list of anything in general, not to talk about something like best guitarists – which is to some degree matter of individual opinion.
+So, in our attempt to try to deal with this problem, we decided to approach things from somewhat of a different angle.

-First of all, we haven’t really set a limit on how many guitarist we’re gonna add to the list.
-Ten was a good number to strive for, but if you take all things into consideration, it’s hard to set any limit because there was so many good bands in the 90s, and so many new guitarists came into the spotlight.
-There were couple of grunge bands, but most of the 90s was a continuation of Yngwie Malmsteen and Eddie Van Halen school of playing, meaning it involved a much more technicality and raw skill than it did in the past.
+First of all, we haven’t really set a limit on how many guitarists we’re gonna add to the list.
+Ten was a good number to strive for, but if you take all things into consideration, it’s hard to set any limit because there were so many good bands in the 90s, and so many new guitarists came into the spotlight.
+There were a few grunge bands, but most of the 90s was a continuation of Yngwie Malmsteen and Eddie Van Halen school of playing, meaning it involved a much more technicality and raw skill than it did in the past.

 Guitarists are listed in a random order.